RusokeMarvin/rusokeservicecops/README.md

 This is one of the end points of the API.
 And it supports toggling of status of the Todo task
 ![status](https://github.com/user-attachments/assets/298ebed3-632e-4a6d-9e38-357f89e7c60e)

+# NB:
+I encountered a challenge while trying to fetch data from the API you provided.
+Specifically, I was unable to retrieve the images from the API endpoint of /photos, even when I tested the image URLs individually in the browser, they still did not load.
+As a result, the image links failed to work when integrated into my implementation.
+Despite this issue, I have made significant progress on the rest of the task and have successfully implemented the other features.

+Thanks and Regards
+Rusoke Marvin